bl4ko/ROS/docs/report.md

 ## 1. Introduction

+This report documents our team's development of an autonomous robotic system.
+The robot's task was to navigate through a specified area, detect and recognize faces, rings, and cylinders, gather information, and execute particular actions based on its findings.
+The core technologies implemented include ROS (Robot Operating System), OpenCV for image processing tasks, PCL (Point Cloud Library) for 3D object recognition, and Google's MediaPipe library for face detection.

 ## 2. Methods

-Describe the methods that you have used; how does your system detect and recognize faces, rings, and cylinders, what is the theory behind these methods?
-How does the robot navigate around the competition area?
-Focus on the theoretical part of the methods and not on the implementation.

 ### Exploration